 Models and Equations

 The first question shows students a representative model of a division equation with base-ten rods and cubes.
 Students have to write the corresponding equation to match the model.
-Seems pretty simple, right?
+It seems pretty simple, right?
 Not!
 Most of them can figure out that they have to include a number to show how many “circles” are shown, but it all gets very confusing after that number is written.
 I designed a strategy to help students remember how to write an equation based on a model called Count and Write.
 We also get out actual base-ten manipulatives and create the models.
 For some tactile learners, this really helps to solidify the concept of whole-to-groups.

 Once students understand the steps involved in the process, we have an extended time for practice with some printables (seen below) and task cards.

-Other strategies that I teach my students focus on how to interpret the remainder in a division word problem and how to check your division with multiplication.
+Other strategies that I teach my students to focus on how to interpret the remainder in a division word problem and how to check your division with multiplication.

 Probably the thing I like most about these resources are the exit questions that come at the end of every day’s lesson.
 Once students have had several practice problems using each day’s strategy, the very last problem is used as a quick assessment.
 Since it’s only one problem, I can quickly score these and re-group my students based on who still needs more practice.
 The exit question is cut off from the bottom of the page and gives me real-time information on who “got it” and who needs more help.